Apollon77/homebridge-plugin-wrapper/README.md

 * The homebridge UI/config plugins are not working.

 ## What's changed on Homebridge/HAP-NodeJS?
-* Homeebridge: version.js to return the version of the files "static" instead of a dynamic lookup
+* Homebridge: version.js to return the version of the files "static" instead of a dynamic lookup
 * Mocked away: qrcode-terminal, and some more
 * In Accessory.js the MAX settings for accessories and services are increased